simonecorsi/awesome/README.md

 *   [logicalparadox/matcha](https://github.com/logicalparadox/matcha) - A caffeine driven, simplistic approach to benchmarking.

 *   [neomjs/neo](https://github.com/neomjs/neo) - The Application Engine for the AI Era.
-A multi-threaded, AI-native runtime with a persistent Scene Graph, enabling AI agents to introspect and manipulate the living application structure in real-time.
+A multi-threaded, AI-native runtime with a persistent Scene Graph, enabling AI agents to introspect and mutate the living application structure in real-time.

 *   [jamiebuilds/ninos](https://github.com/jamiebuilds/ninos) - Simple stubbing/spying for AVA